What is Economics?

 Resources yield benefits through their use in consumption or production.
 And resources are scarce when making use of them in one way removes the opportunity to make use of them in another.

 For example, we use our time for play or work.
 And the organizations where we work ask us to perform different tasks in order to fulfill their objectives.
-For example, a corporation’s objective is to earn profits for its owners by creating a product valued by their customers.
+A corporation’s primary objective is to earn profits for its owners by creating a product valued by their customers.
 Advocacy groups may have some objective other than profitability.
 But in a way similar to corporations, they serve their objective by providing a service valued by their constituents.
 These organizations receive payments--revenues or donations--that they use to invest in equipment and to pay workers.
 And workers use the income derived from work to buy a house, or heat a house, or buy a car, or put gasoline in the tank.
 And then we decide where to go, to play or to work.

 All of these decisions require tradeoffs.
 How much equipment will an organization forgo in order to hire another worker?
 How much income will we forego in order to play?
 How much heat will we forgo in order to travel?
 Economics provides a framework for thinking about these choices.

 Economics and Energy

 Worldwide demand for energy is growing rapidly.
-In the International Energy Outlook 2016 (the most recent version available as of August 2017), the U.S. Energy Information Administration (EIA) projects that, in 2040, world marketed energy consumption will have increased by 48% from 2012 levels.
+In the International Energy Outlook 2017 (the most recent full version available as of August 2018), the U.S. Energy Information Administration (EIA) projects that, in 2040, world marketed energy consumption will have increased by 28% from 2015 levels.
 See Figure 1.1.
 Most of this increase will occur in non-OECD countries.
 Remember (from previous courses) who they are?
 See the Organisation for Economic Co-operation and Development (OECD).

 This energy is going to come from a wide and changing mix of fuel types, see Figure 1.2.
 In general economic terms, Figure 1.1 is the demand forecast and Figure 1.2 is the supply forecast.